Key takeaways

 Strengths

-- Compelling positioning — "AI employee" resonates more than "AI tool"
+- Compelling positioning — "AI employee" with a real identity (email, Slack, WhatsApp) is more concrete than most agent framings

 Cautions

-- Crowded space — Competing with both personal and team agent categories
+- Crowded space — competing with both personal and team agent categories, several with far more traction

 Competitive Positioning